Package

 Examples:

-# Copy package to local directorydp package copy datapackage.json --to-path ./output
+# Copy package to local directorydpkit package copy datapackage.json --to-path ./output

-# Copy package to ZIP archivedp package copy datapackage.json --to-path package.zip
+# Copy package to ZIP archivedpkit package copy datapackage.json --to-path package.zip

-# Copy remote package including remote resourcesdp package copy https://example.com/datapackage.json --to-path ./local --with-remotedp package infer
+# Copy remote package including remote resourcesdpkit package copy https://example.com/datapackage.json --to-path ./local --with-remotedpkit package infer

-Section titled “dp package infer”Infer a data package from local or remote file paths.
+Section titled “dpkit package infer”Infer a data package from local or remote file paths.
 This command analyzes data files and automatically generates metadata including schema information.

 --delimiter: Field delimiter character--header: Whether files have headers--header-rows: Number of header rows--header-join: Join character for multi-row headers--comment-rows: Number of comment rows to skip--comment-char: Comment character--quote-char: Quote character for fields--double-quote: Whether quotes are doubled for escaping--escape-char: Escape character--null-sequence: Sequence representing null values--skip-initial-space: Skip initial whitespace--property: JSON property path for nested data--item-type: Type of items in arrays--item-keys: Keys for object items--sheet-number: Excel sheet number--sheet-name: Excel sheet name--table: Database table name--sample-bytes: Bytes to sample for inference